Hurmos/Hurmos-app/README.md

 * After you have accepted a game suggestion, you cannot return your money
 * Your account be only billed after you have accepted the game, searching for a one does not affect.
 ## Key Resources
 ### What resources do you need to implement your business model?
-### This could include physical resources (e.g., office space, equipment), human resources (e.g., employees, contractors), and financial resources.
+This could include physical resources (e.g., office space, equipment), human resources (e.g., employees, contractors), and financial resources.
+* Tech lead
+* List of private sport-resources and access to their invidual booking calendar
+* Small amount of funding to hold until revenue from booked games can hold the system together

-## Key Activities
+# Key Activities
 ### What activities do you need to perform to deliver your value proposition?
 This could include product development, marketing and sales, and customer support.
+* product development
 ## Key Partnerships
 ### What partnerships do you need to form to be successful?
 This could include partnerships with suppliers, distributors, and marketing partners.
+* Partnership with resource-owners for access to their properties reservation data
 ## Cost Structure
 ### What are your costs?
 This could include variable costs (e.g., cost of goods sold) and fixed costs (e.g., rent, salaries).
+* Salaries of the employees
+* Rewarding the community
+* Cloud computing
 ## How will you deal with cheaters and trollers

 ## How will you deal with no-goers
+* Ban with growing length from the service depending on times of no-goes
+* Support from "game starting very soon" search option for player
+* Default-off notification for inactive currently nearby .

 ### solutions and problems yet to be finalized and categorized
 * Low advanced-intermediate player amount affect on the pool size and increased matchmaking time.